What are tooth archetypes?

 Those kinds of physical home remedies are often more effective when you also address the underlying emotional and energetic needs being expressed through your gums.

-Consider how honest you are in relation to the archetype’s issues either with others, or with yourself.
-If that doesn’t resonate for you, think about how the relationships represented by that archetype may have been affected by the other party’s dishonesty.
+Consider how honest you are in relation to the archetype’s issues, either with others or with yourself.
+If that doesn’t resonate for you, think about how the relationships represented by that archetype may have been affected by another party’s dishonesty.

 A multifaceted holistic approach can help to slow, stop and even reverse your gum pockets over time.
 Explore these questions honestly with whatever therapeutic approach works best for you at the same time as you care for your gum pockets physically.